IBM-Cloud/docs/local/index.md

 <li>Contact your IBM designated account representative or contact <a href="https://console.ng.bluemix.net/?direct=classic/#/contactUs/cloudOEPaneId=contactUs" target="_blank">{{site.data.keyword.Bluemix_notm}}</a> to get started.</li>
 <li>Establish your {{site.data.keyword.Bluemix_notm}} Local agreement with IBM that includes milestone dates for delivery.
 	<ol type="a">
-	<li>Work with IBM on your fee for your {{site.data.keyword.Bluemix_notm}} Local instance.
+	<li>Work with IBM on your one-time setup and recurring monthly fees for your {{site.data.keyword.Bluemix_notm}} Local instance.
 The monthly recurring fee is based on the local services that you want to use, plus a subscription to all {{site.data.keyword.Bluemix_notm}} public services.
 You then receive an invoice for anything that you use beyond that subscription agreement.</li>
 	<li>Identify the deadlines for each phase of setting up your {{site.data.keyword.Bluemix_notm}} Local instance.</li>
 	</ol>
 	</li>